leeluna0476/jump-to-django/README.md

-# How to run a server
+# How to run a server in a python virtual environment
 1. Install python and Django.
 ```zsh
 # Mac